HenryPenton/telegram-moviebot/README.md

 # Changelog (better late than never)

+# 5.4.1
+- Fixed bug whereby movie selections with a length 1 greater than telegram's limit would only send a single poll.

 # 5.4.0
 - Duplicates are removed from movie selections before a poll is sent